28 Proven Ways to Get a Work Promotion Without Asking

 It may simply be that your direct management or senior staff have minimal turnover; therefore, your opportunities are limited.

 It may even be the case that you have a personality clash with your direct boss, and they are holding you back.
 This happened to me when I first joined the Compaq Computer Corporation head office in Munich, Germany, in 2000.
-My boss was so incompetent, and I was so competent that he deliberately tried to make my life hell through his own fear of being replaced.
-I actually did not want his job, but he irrationally feared me.
-After six months of this, I applied for a job in another team, and within 12 months, I was promoted to team leader, then to manager.
+My boss was so incompetent, and I was so competent that he deliberately tried to make my life hell through his fear of being replaced.
+I did not want his job, but he irrationally feared me.
+After six months, I applied for a job in another team, and within 12 months, I was promoted to team leader and manager.
 This was the start of my serious career progression.

-The company’s senior leaders eventually saw through my ex-managers political games and bullying and made him redundant within 12 months.
+The company’s senior leaders eventually saw through my ex-managers political games and bullying, making him redundant within 12 months.
 The great thing was that I had nothing to do with him leaving.
-I simply moved position and continued to do my best in another team.
+I moved position and continued to do my best in another team.

-Lack Of Opportunity Tip: If there are limited opportunities, you may need to look outside your team or even find a company that is experiencing strong growth.
+Lack Of Opportunity Tip: If there are limited opportunities, you may need to look outside your team or find a company experiencing strong growth.
 Eventually, your time will come.

 Print Out Our Getting Promoted Checklist

-The number one factor in getting a promotion is to deliver on your goals, deliver them on time and in the right way.
-A good manager will set clear objectives that are aligned with the goals of the business.
+The number one factor in getting a promotion is achieving your goals on time and in the right way.
+A good manager sets clear objectives that are aligned with the business’s goals.

-To be considered for a promotion, you need to demonstrate that you are a safe pair of hands that always meets targets and deliverables.
+To be considered for a promotion, you must demonstrate that you are a safe pair of hands that always meets targets and deliverables.

 Finally, it is not just what you achieve but how you achieve it.
-If you deliver the objective while treating other co-workers, customers, and your manager with respect and integrity, this will demonstrate that you can be trusted.
+Delivering the objective while treating other co-workers, customers, and your manager with respect and integrity will demonstrate that you can be trusted.

 Delivering on your goals consistently means you have mastery of your job; this is a strong indication that you are ready to take on more responsibility and grow within the organization.